Suzanne Malveaux: Interviews and presidential-related travel

 As White House correspondent, Malveaux has interviewed former presidents George H. W. Bush, Bill Clinton, and George W. Bush, as well as former first lady Laura Bush.
 Her coverage of presidential trips overseas has taken her to Europe, the Balkans, Southeast Asia, Africa, Australia, Latin America, and the Middle East.
 In 2022, Malveaux traveled to Ukraine, then under attack by Russia, to report for CNN from Lviv.

 Personal life

-Malveaux has three siblings, one of whom is an identical twin, Suzette M. Malveaux, a professor at the University of Colorado Law School.
+Malveaux has three siblings, one of whom is an identical twin, Suzette M. Malveaux, a professor at the University of Colorado Law School until 2024.

 Columnist and former Bennett College president Julianne Malveaux is a distant cousin.

 Her family lived in New Orleans and later Howard County, Maryland, and she attended Centennial High School in Ellicott City, Maryland.

 Malveaux was in a relationship with former White House Press Secretary Karine Jean-Pierre from 2012 until September 2023.
 They share an adopted daughter.